Mexico currency guide: The Mexican peso (MXN)

 1. Research and compare exchange rates

-Your will determine how many pesos you receive for your dollars.
+Your exchange rate will determine how many pesos you receive for your dollars.
 Because exchange rates constantly fluctuate, research and compare the most up-to-date rates to get the best deal.

 Rely on reputable financial websites like banks or currency conversion services for information on money exchange in Mexico.
 Take note of any additional fees, as banks and exchange services generally charge fees to exchange currency.
 These might include commission or transaction fees.
 Also, pay attention to the spread, which is the difference between the buy and sell rates.
 The wider the spread, the more you’re effectively paying (more on fees in just a bit).